lordmauve/wasabi2d/docs/primitives.rst

     A scale factor for the shape.
 1 is original size.

+    If :attr:`.scale_x` or :attr:`.scale_y` have been separately set then accessing this property returns the geometric mean of those values.

+    Assigning to `.scale` overwrites `.scale_x` and `.scale_y`.

+.. attribute:: scale_x

+    The scale factor of the shape in the x direction.

+.. attribute:: scale_y

+    The scale factor of the shape in the y direction.

 .. attribute:: color

     The color of the shape, as :ref:`described above <colors>`.